30 November

 With warmth, humility, and humour, Amancio González invites us into his story: the youngest of eight, growing up in hand-me-down clothes and carrying a secret childhood dream of ballet that he dared whisper only to a friend.
 A Russian woman’s sudden arrival at the dance studio he was training in opened up his world — literally — as he took his first-ever flight to join a ballet company in Scotland.

-Decades later, at 49, he finally fulfilled that dream by slipping into a pair of pointe shoes, training with a Russian ballerina, and preparing to perform a century-old solo traditionally reserved for women.
+Decades later, at 49, he finally fulfilled that dream by slipping into a pair of pointe shoes, training with a Russian ballerina, and preparing to perform a century-old solo that's traditionally reserved for women.

 At Skånes Dansteater, Amancio brings this bold, heartfelt act to the stage in The Still Dying Swan.
 Wearing pointe shoes, he performs The Dying Swan, originally choreographed by Mikhail Fokine for Anna Pavlova in 1907, set to Camille Saint-Saëns’ The Swan from The Carnival of the Animals.
 His version is deeply personal, blending history with his own journey, making the invisible visible and the impossible possible.